omnivector-solutions/jobbergate/jobbergate-docs/docs/source/developer_guide/dev_tools.md

 ## The `dev-server` subcommand

 This command starts up a local development server for the Jobbergate API.
 It will be created using the configuration set up in the environment settings.
+This command is especially useful if you want to run the API locally but connect to remote services such as a database and s3 hosted on AWS.

 To start the server, run: